-Home » Your water supply » Healthy Catchments » Caretakers of our drinking water
+Home » The region's water supply » Healthy Catchments » Caretakers of our drinking water

 Eventually the water that runs off a drinking water catchment area will be consumed by people.
 The activities of local landholders can have a direct effect on our community’s drinking water supply.
 Good land management in a drinking water catchment helps to protect the health of our waterways, our local drinking water supply, land, wildlife and people.